 Hot meals, which are prepared on the premises, are available every day and are free to Foundation/KS1 pupils.
 There is a choice of healthy meals, including those for children with special diets.
 If parents prefer, children may bring a packed lunch.
 Lunch boxes should be secure and clearly marked with the child’s name.
 Children can also bring milk or a fruit drink to go with their lunch but containers must be unbreakable.
 Fizzy drinks and sweets should not be brought into school.
 Drinking water is always available.
 There is also the option of going home for lunch.
 Each class has a Supervisory Assistant who looks after the children during the lunch break both inside and outside.

 Our lunch menu operates on a three-weekly cycle.
-The dates of the cycle for the 2016/17 academic year are shown below:
+The dates of the cycle for 2017/18 are shown below:

 |School Menu Week One||School Menu Week Two||School Menu Week Three|